NethermindEth/general-agents-module/README.md

 - `addSigner(addr)`.
 This function prepares a valid signer for the given address that uses the provider being used.
 - `addLogs(logs)`.
 This method allows you to add entries to the logs record that will be filtered in `getLogs` if the filter specified wasn't yet added in `addFilteredLogs`.
 - `setNetwork(chainId, ensAddress?, name?)`.
 This method allows you to set up the network information (`chainId`, `ensAddress` and `name`) that will be returned when there's a call to `getNetwork`.
-- `setTransactionResponse(transaction: MockTransactionData)`: This method accepts the transaction parameter of type `MockTransactionData` and allows you to set up the return value for `ethers.providers.getTransaction(hash: string)`.
-- `setTransactionReceipt(transaction: MockTransactionData)`: This method accepts the transaction parameter of type `MockTransactionData` and allows you to set up the return value for `ethers.providers.getTransactionReceipt(hash: string)`.
+- `setTransaction(transaction: MockTransactionData)`: This method accepts the transaction parameter of type `MockTransactionData` and allows you to set the return value for both `ethers.providers.getTransaction(hash: string)` and `ethers.providers.getTransactionReceipt(hash: string)`
-- `setTransaction(transaction: MockTransactionData)`: This method allows you to set the return value for both `ethers.providers.getTransaction(hash: string)` and `ethers.providers.getTransactionReceipt(hash: string)`
 - `clear()`.
 This function clears all the mocked data.

 All the data you set in the provider will be used until the `clear` function is called.